Back to blog

 With x402 in place, EmblemAI closes the gap between conversational intent and metered execution so the business model does not feel bolted on after the fact.

-• Agents can decide whether a result is worth paying for.
+• Agents can decide whether a result is worth paying for based on the declared price, starting from $0.01 per call.

 The bigger shift is making economic coordination legible to software agents, not just micropayments.
 Once pricing becomes part of the protocol surface, agent-to-agent workflows start to look much less theoretical — and the $28,000 daily x402 volume CoinDesk reported in March 2026 is an early signal that the infrastructure is catching up to the demand.